Vitalii978/Vitalii978/README.md

 ### **⛵ [Website for selling luxury yachts](https://github.com/Vitalii978/yachts) - HTML • CSS**
 A website designed for the purchase and sale of luxury yachts.This was a team project in which I was responsible for developing the Header section.
 I implemented responsive navigation behavior and a fully functional mobile menu, ensuring proper display across all device types.
 Role: Developer

 💻 **Personal Projects**
+ ###  [Find a friend among animals](https://tailfriend.vercel.app) - • JS • React 18 • • Yup  • React Router 6 • CSS • HTML
+ This is a web app that helps people find pets or help animals find new homes.
+Users can browse listings, filter them by various criteria, add them to favorites, and view their history.

+ ###  [Psychologists.Services](https://psychologists-service-eight.vercel.app) - • JS • React 18 • Firebase 10 • Yup  • React Router 6 • CSS
+Psychologists.Services is a platform that connects people with professional psychologists.
+Users can browse psychologists, filter them by various criteria, save favorites, and book appointments.
+Role: Frontend Developer..

+###  [campervan_hire](https://campervan-hire.vercel.app) - Next.js • Node.js • REST API
+This website is developed for the TravelTrucks camper rental service.
+The application enables users to search, filter, and book motorhomes with detailed information about each vehicle.
+Role: Frontend Developer.

 ### 🎓 **[NoteHub](https://github.com/Vitalii978/09-auth) - Next.js • REST API**
 Application for managing notes: creating, deleting and also with ability to authentication and edit your profile.